List of President of the Senate of the Philippines elections: December 1949

-February 1952
+March 1952

-At the resumption of session after the 1951 Philippine Senate election, the Nacionalista Party and Liberal Party had 12 senators each, and the Senate was deadlocked.
-After 35 days, Felisberto Verrano of the Nacionalista Party crossed the floor and broke the tie for the Liberals, electing Quintín Paredes as Senate president.
+An election for the president of the Senate took place on March 5, 1952, at the resumption of session of the 2nd Congress, wherein both the Nacionalista Party and Liberal Party had twelve senators each.
+35 days after the opening of the third regular session on January 28, Felisberto Verano of the Nacionalista Party crossed the floor and broke the tie for the Liberals.
+Quintín Paredes was elected president of the Senate.